Pat Buchanan: Off the campaign trail

 Buchanan returned to his column and Crossfire.
 To promote the principles of federalism, traditional values, and anti-intervention, he founded The American Cause, a conservative educational foundation, in 1993.
-Bay Buchanan serves as the Vienna, VA-based foundation's president and Pat is its chairman.
+His sister Angela serves as the Vienna, VA-based foundation's president and Pat is its chairman.

 Buchanan returned to radio as host of Buchanan and Company, a three-hour talk show for Mutual Broadcasting System on July 5, 1993.
 It pitted him against liberal co-hosts, including Barry Lynn, Bob Beckel, and Chris Matthews, in a time slot opposite Rush Limbaugh's show.
 To launch his 1996 campaign, Buchanan left the program on March 20, 1995.

 1996 presidential primaries

-Buchanan made another attempt to win the Republican nomination in the 1996 primaries.
-Democratic President Bill Clinton was seeking reelection, but Clinton's predecessor President George H.W.
-Bush made clear he was uninterested in regaining the office.
-The party's front-runner was Sen. Bob Dole of Kansas, the Senate Majority Leader, who was considered to have many weaknesses.

-Buchanan contested the Republican nomination from Dole's right, voicing his opposition to the North American Free Trade Agreement (NAFTA).
-Other candidates for the nomination included Sen. Phil Gramm of Texas, former Tennessee Governor Lamar Alexander and multi-millionaire publisher Steve Forbes.
+Buchanan ran for the Republican nomination again in 1996.
+He was endorsed by conservative Phyllis Schlafly, and others.